Championship (dog): Tracking championships

-The Australian National Kennel Council has the T Ch
+The Australian National Kennel Council offers both Tracking and Track & Search championships.

 Coursing championships

 Various coursing clubs offer championships.
 In the US, these include the North American Open Field Association, which offers the Coursing Champion (CC) title; the North American Coursing Association, offering the NACA Coursing Champion (NACC) title; and the American Sighthound Field Association, which offers the Field Champion (F.Ch.) title.
 The American Kennel Club also offers a F.Ch. title in coursing.

 Herding championships

 The prefix WTCH (Working Trial Champion) is used for the championship offered by the Australian Shepherd Club of America.

 Disc Dog championships

 The Frisbee Dog World Championship offered the first championships for the sport of Disc Dog.

 Multiple event championships

 For the VCC, Versatile Companion Champion (AKC prefix), the dog completes OTCH, MACH and CT championships.

 Other titles

-Dogs also earn other titles that are usually added as suffixes to the dog's registered name, leading to the saying the "A well balanced dog has titles at both ends" (of its name.)
+Dogs also earn other titles that are usually added as suffixes to the dog's registered name, leading to the saying the "A well balanced dog has titles at both ends" (of its name).
 Examples would be the Kennel Club Agility Warrant, or the American Kennel Club's TD (Tracking Dog) title.
 The United Kennel Club (US) are differentiated from the American Kennel Club (US) titles with the added U, as in U-CD (Companion Dog), and that all titles are used as prefixes.
 Schutzhund titles are given in three phases as requirements are completed.
 Other dog sport clubs offer certification or titles in their sport such as carting or water rescue dog, and are usually added as suffixes to the dog's registered name.